skyshock21/rare/README.md

 # Output Character Count From File, Starting With Rarest Occurrences

 The script rare.py allows you to input a text file, and it will output a count of each character's occurrence in the file beginning with those occurring the least amount of times.
+This can be useed for instance to create a frequency distribution to aid in substitution cipher cryptanalysis.
 It can serve as a library to be imported as well.

 ## Run Application